nicolastonon/tZq-TMVA-code/README.txt

 2) Activate 'Train_Test_Evaluate' & 'Read' functions.
 Run the 'auto_BDTanalysis_3regions.sh' script (= all 3 regions)
 ---> Creates 3 'Reader' files in 'outputs/'.

-3) Move to 'outputs/' & run the script 'combine_templates.sh'
+3) Move to 'outputs/' & run the script 'merge_templates_combine.sh'
----> Creates file Combine_Input_noScale.root from the 3 previous files.
+---> Creates file Combine_Input.root from the 3 previous files.

-4) Move back to previous dir., and run './scaleFakes.exe outputs/Combine_Input_noScale.root'
----> Creates file Control_Histograms_NJetsMin0_NBJetsEq0_ScaledFakes.root in 'outputs/'.

 ===> This is the input file we're going to feed to Combine !